vpattangi/Handoff/README.md

 # Handoff — Enterprise Knowledge Transfer Agent

-> "Nothing leaves with them."
+> "Carry the knowledge forward."

 Handoff is an AI-powered enterprise agent that transforms employee offboarding from a knowledge risk into a structured asset.
 When HR initiates an offboarding event, Handoff automatically retrieves the departing employee's documents and data, conducts an intelligent exit interview, and generates a comprehensive knowledge transfer package for the incoming employee.